OpenWaterFoundation/owf-model-swsi/doc-user-mkdocs-project/docs/appendix-g/use-case-babbitt-indicators.md

     [downloadable installer](https://models.openwaterfoundation.org/surface-water-supply-index/)
 *   the documentation was migrated to
     [online format](https://models.openwaterfoundation.org/surface-water-supply-index/latest/doc-user/)
-*   the SWSI workflow was updated to work with the latest TSTool software (14.8.0 or later for all features), including using indentation to clarify workflows and creating spatial and visual information products
+*   the SWSI workflow was updated to work with the latest TSTool software (14.8.0 or later), including using indentation to clarify workflows and creating spatial and visual information products
 *   the SWSI workflow has been "productized" and streamlined to allow it to be run more easily outside of the State of Colorado's environment